Luke Raley Player Props: Rays vs. Rangers

 Luke Raley At The Plate

-- Raley has an RBI in 26 of 73 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 26 games this year (35.1%), Raley has picked up an RBI, and in 10 of those games (13.5%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.